Frequently Asked Questions

 Yes.
 Anytime a student receives funds from an outside company, employer, agency, or civic group they must report it to the University of New Haven Financial Aid Office.
 Any outside scholarship will first be used to satisfy unmet need and then to replace self-help (federal loans or work-study).

-Outside scholarships that specify they can be applied only to tuition costs will adjust the university merit scholarships dollar for dollar once the cost of tuition is met.
+For outside scholarships that specify they can be applied only to tuition costs, university merit scholarships will be adjusted dollar for dollar once the cost of tuition is met.

 Outside scholarships do not include any tuition remission benefits, Vocational rehabilitation benefits, etc. These types of awards will be substituted dollar for dollar from any university grants, including merit awards.
 We can be notified by email at financialaid@newhaven.edu.